its-felix/GW2LogAnalysis/README.md

 # GW2LogAnalysis
+## Contact
+If you'd like to leave feedback, suggestions, or report a bug, reach out on the Discord server: [Link here.](https://discord.gg/3qMMDJ2rm2)

 ## Summary:
 Application to create tables with any desired data from ArcDPS logs, with complex filtering.
 The application will organize your desired stats into both csv, a default spreadsheet model, or into a .xlsx spreadsheet with tables, average formulas, and sorting already created for Excel.
 Integration of your copy of Elite Insights allows parsing directly from ArcDPS’s original .zevtc files and embedded html files into the tables.